Please carefully review the information on these pages before reporting for onsite work.

 See Broad’s full COVID-19 testing policy here.

 All Broadies and contractors regularly working onsite must test negative for SARS-CoV-2 virus before starting work.
-After your initial negative, in most circumstances, you must retest every other day that you are onsite.
-If you are onsite at Broad occasionally, (e.g. more than one day apart), you must test every time you come onsite.
+After your initial negative, in most circumstances, you must retest every fourth day that you are onsite.
+If you are onsite at Broad occasionally, (more than four days apart), you must test every time you come onsite.
+Testing and other safety precautions are required regardless of vaccination status.

-Testing can be self-administered at either the Broad auditorium or 320 Charles (Pacific conference room) for those who work at that location.
-Watch this short video to learn more about unmonitored self-swabbing.
+Testing can be self-administered at either the Broad auditorium or 320 Charles for those who work at that location and have completed their initial test at 415 Main.
 You will not need to schedule your COVID-19 tests.

 If you have any symptoms or believe you may have been exposed to COVID-19, you cannot receive a test at Broad.
 Please do not come to a Broad building.
 Instead, call your physician; if you have been to a Broad building in the seven days before developing symptoms, please also call the Broad COVID-19 hotline (617-714-7300).
 Please see Exposure, illness, and returning to work for further guidance.